ZekeRedgrave/PyDoujin-Downloader/README.md

 # How to use this?

+- Go to "dist" Folder then find the name of "main.exe" for Windows OS
 - Follow the Menu
 - To Paste the URL, Click Right Click and Press "Paste" then Enter